adityaaahirwar/My-Cyber-Security-Journey/README.md

 **Day 4 (Sept 4):** Continued the Python course.
 Learned about Variables and Data Types in Python (Strings, Integers, Floats, Booleans).
 Building the core foundation!

-**Day 5 (Sept 5):** Continued the Python course.
-Learned about Variables and Data Types in Python (Strings, Integers, Floats, Booleans).
-Building the core foundation!
+**Day 5 (Step 5):** Dived deep into Python Strings!
+Learned how to store, manipulate, and work with text data.
+Explored string slicing and string functions.
+Building the tech vocabulary!